 Yes.
 We remain concerned about existing leasehold houses and flats.

-In consultation, Government recognised the issue for existing leaseholders, stating that it wanted support extended to all those with onerous ground rents, including second-hand buyers.
+In the consultation 'Tackling unfair practices in the leasehold market', Government recognised the issue for existing leaseholders, stating that it wanted support extended to all those with onerous ground rents, including second-hand buyers.
 In addition to looking for customers to be proactively contacted, it stated that it would be "keeping a close eye on progress" and consider measures that could be pursued to take action if necessary.

 We would argue that "keeping a close eye on progress" is not a sufficient response to address this significant issue and action is necessary.
 It is disappointing that the plight of existing leaseholders has been largely ignored in this paper.